 Room charges - The room charge for all residence hall students is set by the University.
 All residence halls as well as the fraternity/sorority houses are included in a common residential financial system.
-The University projects the costs for such items as; building maintenance, custodial services, and utilities, insurance related to Lehigh's role as landlord, trash removal, cable television, exterminator services, etc.
+The University projects the costs for such items as; building maintenance, custodial services, and utilities, insurance related to Lehigh's role as landlord, trash removal, exterminator services, etc.

 Meal Plan rates – The meal plan rates for the residence hall areas are set and billed by the university in conjunction with the Dining Services.

 Is the personal property of residence hall residents covered by the University insurance?